zhenyaevgeniia/brickblock-challenge-evgeniia/README.md

 1. Clone the repository
 > https://github.com/zhenyaevgeniia/brickblock-challenge-evgeniia
 2. Go to local repository in terminal
   >cd /your/project/path
-3. Run
+3. Install all dependencies
->npm install cypress --save-dev
+>npm install

 ### Running the tests

-_From console:_
+_With terminal from project folder_

 Run all tests together
 >node_modules/.bin/cypress run